 The extreme left may argue that no one should be allowed to own a gun because guns lead to a large number of deaths.
 The extreme right may argue that no one should be allowed to have an abortion because they lead to large numbers of deaths.
 Both are authoritarian positions that take away from the individual the right to decide for themselves what's best for their own lives.

 However, centrism may not always be the best course.
 Take climate change as an example.
 Global warming will lead to more droughts, floods, and famines.
 It will be a major national security concern.
 It will create millions of climate refugees as low-lying land is lost to rising sea levels.
 If human activity really is causing the Earth to heat up, and the experts tell us that is the case, we can't respond to that with a centrist position.
-We have to go to a farther left position and replace fossil fuels with clean energy sources as soon as possible.
+We may have to go to a farther left position and replace fossil fuels with clean energy sources as soon as possible.
 Even if that means telling people what kind of vehicles they can and can't drive.
+People who grow up fatherless are more likely to have behavioral problems, drop out of school, take their own life, and engage in criminal activity.
+To prevent these problems, we may have to go further to the right and place greater emphasis on the importance of marriage and family.
 So while the horseshoe theory is interesting and is valid in many cases, it doesn't always leave room for complexity.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.